First 12 things to do with your new Samsung Galaxy Z Fold 3

 Folder grid

-There are even more options to tinker around with, such as Cover Screen Mirroring.
-This essentially ensures that both the Cover Screen and Home Screen are matching at all times.
+There are even more options to tinker with, such as Cover Screen Mirroring.
+This essentially ensures that both the Cover Screen and Home Screen match at all times.
 But the problem with this is that if you have multiple pages when using the Cover Screen, each page will appear as one-half of the big display.
 It's a nice concept, especially for those who rely on muscle memory with their app placement.
 Unfortunately, it just doesn't look that great in practice.

 2. Extend your battery life

 Admittedly, we're a bit disappointed with the smaller battery in the Galaxy Z Fold 3 compared to its predecessor.
-And with the addition of the 120Hz refresh rate on the Cover Screen, there's even a greater chance for you need to be reaching for the charger before the end of the day.
+And with the addition of the 120Hz refresh rate on the Cover Screen, there's an even greater chance you'll need to reach for the charger before the end of the day.

-However, one way that you can help extend your battery life is with the help of Dark Mode.
-Surprisingly, this isn't enabled out of the box, but it can definitely help you get through an entire day.
+However, one way to help extend your battery life is with the help of Dark Mode.
+Surprisingly, this isn't enabled out of the box, but it can help you get through an entire day.

 - Open the Settings app.